 The project was born from the positive experience of the "Italian Day of the Viola da Gamba" (founded in 2011 at the Music School of Fiesole and awarded with the Medal of the Presidency of the Republic), which over the years has managed to create a fruitful network of contacts and exchanges between teachers and students, musicians and instrument makers. professionals and amateurs, and become a reference event for experts.

-The project is promoted by the Music School of Fiesole and involves the Mozarteum University of Salzburg (Austria), the National Conservatory of Music and Dance in Paris (France), the Hochschule für Musik Franz Liszt in Weimar (Germany), the Koninklijk Conservatorium de The Hague (Netherlands), the Prague Baroque Center (Czech Republic) and the Vigo Conservatory of Music (Spain).
+The project is promoted by the Music School of Fiesole and involves the Mozarteum University of Salzburg (Austria), the National Conservatory of Music and Dance in Lyon (France), the Hochschule für Musik Franz Liszt in Weimar (Germany), the Koninklijk Conservatorium de The Hague (Netherlands) and the Vigo Conservatory of Music (Spain).

 The teachers of the partner organizations will take part in the transnational training activities and will work together to create common guidelines for the definition of innovative courses and methodologies for teaching the Viola da Gamba.